 If a case goes to trial, the comparative fault percentages are determined by a judge or jury or insurance claims.
 To assign a percentage of fault to each driver, the jury might examine police reports, insurance records, photos of the accident, each driver’s respective testimony, and other relevant information.

 Having a St. Louis car accident lawyer in your corner can make arguing with your insurance company significantly easier.
 Our team focuses exclusively on handling injury claims arising out of car accidents in St. Louis, Missouri.
-We have over 20 years of experience and thousands of successful cases.
+We have 25 years of experience and thousands of successful cases.
 Give us a call 24/7 for a free case evaluation.